Badnagar

 Badnagar is a town, and a municipality in Ujjain district in the state of Madhya Pradesh, India.
 Badnagar Tehsil Headquarters is Badnagar town and it belongs to Ujjain Division.
 It is located 45 km towards west from District headquarters Ujjain.
 244 km from the state capital, Bhopal, towards the east and 72 km from Indore.

 Badnagar is also famous for its fort, Amla Fort.

 Geography

 Badnagar is situated on the bank of river Chamla.
 Badnagar Tehsil is bounded by Badnawar Tehsil towards west, Depalpur Tehsil towards the south, Khachrod Tehsil towards north, Ujjain district towards the east.
 Indore City, Ujjain City, Ratlam City, Dhar City nearby cities to Badnagar.
 Badnagar consists of 196 villages and 108 Panchayats.
 This place is on the border of Ujjain and Dhar Districts.
 Dhar District, Badnawar, is west of this place.
 Sundrabad is located 13 km away from Badnagar.
+Bhat Pachlana is other major town in this Tehsil.

 Demographics

 As of the 2011 Census of India, Badnagar had a population of 2,69,573.
 Among all population no. of males are 1,37,685 and no. of females are 1,31,888.
 Number of literates in Badnagar are 1,69,935.
 Among all literates, the number of males is 1,00,562 and the number of females is 69,373 and the total number of illiterates here is 99,638.
 38,158 people of the population is under 6 years of age.